A parafermionic hypergeometric function and supersymmetric 6j-symbols: Symmetries of the parafermionic hypergeometric integral

 where \bea (-1)^{C}=(-1)^{\nu\left(a_sa_t+a_2a_t+a_s\nu_2+a_2\nu_3+a_2\nu_4+a_t\nu_4+a_2+a_t+a_s\right)}\, , \eea and \bea\nonumber && B=a_sa_t(\nu_3+\nu_2)+a_s(\nu_2\nu_3+\nu_2+\nu_3)+a_t(\nu_2\nu_4+\nu_3\nu_4+\nu_2+\nu_3+\nu_4) \\ \nonumber && \makebox[1em]{} +a_2a_t(\nu_2+\nu_3+\nu_4+1)+a_2(\nu_2\nu_3+\nu_2\nu_4+\nu_3\nu_4+\nu_2+\nu_3+\nu_4+1) \\ \nonumber && \makebox[1em]{} +\nu_2\nu_3\nu_4+\nu_2\nu_3+\nu_2\nu_4+\nu_3\nu_4+\nu_2+\nu_4\, . \eea

-Taking $\nu_1$ as in (\ref{nu1u}) and expressing $a_1, a_4$ in terms of $a_2$, $a_s$ and $a_t$ with the help of relations (\ref{aaa1}), we find that the sign (\ref{csign}) coincides with (\ref{signX}).
-So, identifying $y=-u$, we see again that function (\ref{generlam}) coincides with (\ref{RWdlo}) up to the indicated overall $\mathcal{P}(\alpha_i, \nu_i)$ and $(-1)^B$ factors.
-We would like to note that in \cite{Pawelkiewicz:2013wga} the sign $(-1)^X$ was found only by analyzing a degeneration limit of (\ref{RW_s_a2}).
-Here it is obtained from condition that the Racah-Wigner symbols is written as the parafermionic hypergeometric integral (\ref{jparker}) for $r=2$.
+Taking $\nu_1$ as in (\ref{nu1u}) and expressing $a_1, a_4$ in terms of $a_2$, $a_s$ and $a_t$ with the help of relations (\ref{aaa1}), we find that the sign $(-1)^C$ (\ref{csign}) coincides with $(-1)^X$ (\ref{signX}).
+So, identifying $y=-u$, we see that function (\ref{generlam}) coincides with (\ref{RWdlo}) up to the indicated $\mathcal{P}(\alpha_j, \nu_j)$ factor and $(-1)^B$ sign.
+Note that the sign $(-1)^X$ was found in \cite{Pawelkiewicz:2013wga} only by analyzing a degeneration limit of (\ref{RW_s_a2}).
+Here it is obtained from the condition that the Racah-Wigner symbols are written as the parafermionic hypergeometric integral (\ref{jparker}) for $r=2$.
+An important fact is that now we have in formula (\ref{generlam}) six independent discrete variables, say, $\nu_j, a_j,\, j=1,2,3,$ as it should be for the parafermionic hypergeometric function.